How to write SEO titles that boost your Google rank, traffic + sales

 The headline contains keywords closely related to these words and phrases, but focuses on an audience aspiration – your first home.

-7 title tactics to boost your SEO and link clicks
+7 title tactics to lift your SEO and clicks

 Page titles are just one cog in a giant SEO wheel.